lizschley/misc_js_ts/README.md

 ## First Step \- Run Month End Reports

-1. In the current monthly file once all the expenses are entered
+1. Finish entering the complete prior month's expenses
+2. Open the YTD Budget report (Reports folder) & make sure the folder id is for the current year's monthly reports
-2. Run the reports (as close as possible to the first day of the new month)
+3. Run the reports (as close as possible to the first day of the new month)
-3. Take the time to check for anomolies
+4. Take the time to check for anomolies
-4. Move to the budget library for the next step
+5. Move to the budget library for the next step

 ## Second Step \- Create and Format new monthly expense spreadsheet